tzwaan/factorio_balancers/README.md

 This currently does not support belt sideloading in any form.
 A blueprint containing any kind of sideloading will result in a RuntimeError.

+Splitter filters and priorities are currently ignored.

+It is currently assumed (to a degree) that all belts are the same level.
+Balancers with varying belt speeds are untested and not guaranteed to be tested correctly.

 ## Usage
 The file you need to run is "balancer-test.py"